Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 ## 1.2 Currency

-No matter what World is being used, there exists an economic system that uses a single denomination of currency to buy and sell items.
+No matter what World Kit is being used, there exists an economic system that uses a single denomination of currency to buy and sell items.
-This currency will vary based on the World, using pieces such as coins, dollars, credits, or bottlecaps as stores of value.
+This currency will vary based on the world, using units such as coins, dollars, credits, or bottlecaps as stores of value.
 To keep things generic, we refer to these as Currency Units, or CU.

-For pricing items, we use 7 levels of rarity that measure how rare and costly any given item is.
+To price items, there are 7 levels of rarity that measure how rare and costly any given item is.
-In most campaigns, characters begin with the ability to buy items of Average rarity and lower.
+In most adventures, characters begin with the ability to buy items of Average rarity and lower.
-Items that are Rare, Very Rare, and Legendary should require PC's to save up currency or succeed on challenging adventures.
+Items that are Rare, Very Rare, and Legendary should require PC's to save up currency or succeed on challenging quests.

 | Rarity          | Cost   | Example                    |
 | --------------- | ------ | -------------------------- |